mattgclaudio/StockBots/README.md

 path.inc,
 host.ini
 and local.ini
 which were provided to me with some prebuilt functions for creating RabbitMQ servers and clients.
+The code in the IT490 directories is not mine, I am working on deleting all of those now.
+Dec 19th 2020

 The code contained here was to be distributed among 3 VM's, a Web Front End, a DMZ to connect to the Alpaca Trading API, and a box to serve as the RabbitMQ broker as well as a database for users logging in through the web front end.
 All VMs used for creation of this project were running Ubuntu 18.04.